Fire engine: Early pumpers

 Early pumpers used cisterns as a source of water.
 Water was later put into wooden pipes under the streets and a "fire plug" was pulled out of the top of the pipe when a suction hose was to be inserted.
 Later systems incorporated pressurized fire hydrants, where the pressure was increased when a fire alarm was sounded.
 This was found to be harmful to the system and unreliable.
 Today's valved hydrant systems are kept under pressure at all times, although additional pressure may be added when needed.
 Pressurized hydrants eliminate much of the work in obtaining water for pumping through the engine and into the attack hoses.
 Many rural fire engines still rely upon cisterns or other sources for drafting water into the pumps.
 Steam pumper came in to use in the 1850s.

 Early aerials

 In the late 19th century, means of reaching tall structures were devised.
 At first, manually extendable ladders were used; as these grew in length (and weight), they were put onto two large wheels.
 When carried by fire engines these wheeled escape ladders had the wheels suspended behind the rear of the vehicle, making them a distinctive sight.
 Before long, turntable ladders—which were even longer, mechanically extendable, and installed directly onto fire trucks—made their appearances.

-After the Second World War turntable ladders were supplemented by the aerial work platform (sometimes called "cherry picker"), a platform or bucket attached onto a mechanically bending arm (or "snorkel") installed onto a fire truck.
+After World War II, turntable ladders were supplemented by the aerial work platform (sometimes called "cherry picker"), a platform or bucket attached onto a mechanically bending arm (or "snorkel") installed onto a fire truck.
 While these could not reach the height of similar turntable ladders, the platforms could extend into previously unreachable "dead corners" of a burning building.

+Modern

+During the 20th century motorized pumps began replacing gasoline pumps, water pumps also became standard.
+Racing suits were also added to firetrucks, which allowed for more individuals to be saved from fires.
+Radio allowed for information to be relayed easier between a firetruck and a fire department, useful for coordinating to fires.

+Firetrucks with use of water cannons have been at time used to disperse protestors, particularly in authoritarian countries.
+During the civil rights movement in the US, firetrucks were often used against protests in the South.
+The use of high pressure water against protestors can lead to severe bruising, internal bleeding, hypothermia and organ damage.
+The use of water hosing protestors is often considered cruel and violating an individuals civil rights.

+Modern firetrucks are designed to aide in various humanitarian tasks, firetrucks are regularly used as ambulances to transport people in case of medical emergencies.
+They are also used during extreme natural disaster and are used for delivering necessities to people.
+Modern firetrucks are generally made out of high grade material such as stainless steel, polypropylene and sometimes carbon fibre.
+Most firetrucks house materials for medical treatment, and fire burns.
+Firetrucks designed to fight forest fires often have thermal cameras and use water drones.